ansible/ansible/docsite/rst/playbooks_filters.rst

       - debug: msg="it changed"
         when: result|changed

+      - debug: msg="it succeeded in Ansible >= 2.1"
+        when: result|succeeded

       - debug: msg="it succeeded"
         when: result|success

       - debug: msg="it was skipped"
         when: result|skipped

+.. note:: From 2.1 You can also use success, failure, change, skip so the grammer matches, for those that want to be strict about it.

 .. _forcing_variables_to_be_defined: